Compare offerings and share your lists with others.

 This program is for advanced computer science students who satisfy the prerequisites.
 We also expect students to have the discipline, intellectual maturity, and self-motivation to complete homework at an advanced level, identify project topics, organize project teams and resources, and complete advanced project work independently.

-computer science, software engineering, and technology use and development in an application area.
+This offering will prepare you for careers and advanced study in: computer science, software engineering, and technology use and development in an application area.

 First class meeting: Monday, September 25 at 10am (Lib 2612)